In our home, we love a good dal recipe, and Dal Tadka is one that gets made very, very often.

 - Add the sugar and salt and aamchur and stir to mix.

-- Add the coriander leaves, mix well, and turn off the heat.
+- Add the cilantro, mix well, and turn off the heat.

 - Serve hot with rice or parathas or roti.